Departments and Administrators

 The Subcommittee on the Communication Requirement has established the following outcomes specified for CI-H subjects:

-- Students improve their oral communication skills.
+- Students demonstrate improvement of their oral communication skills.

 Mechanical Criteria for CI-H subjects